Understanding CPR Success Rates: Effectiveness and Influencing Factors

 3. Location Where CPR Was Performed:

 The threshold for starting CPR by an emergency medical responder is also lower in other non-Western countries.
-These may lead to lower survival rates for OHCA in Asia.
+These leads to lower survival rates for OHCA in Asia.

 CPR Success Rate by Gender